coder/docs/guides/ssl-certificates/cloudDNS.md

 ---
-title: Cloud DNS
+title: Google Cloud DNS
 description:
-  Learn how to use cert-manager to set up SSL certificates using Cloud DNS for DNS01 challenges.
+  Learn how to use cert-manager to set up SSL certificates using Google Cloud DNS for DNS01 challenges.
 ---

 [cert-manager](https://cert-manager.io/) allows you to enable HTTPS on your